brooth/jeta-site/mysite/home/markdown/code_generation.md

 ### `javax.annotation.processing`

-It's important to understand: *Jeta* is not evaluating the annotations by using *Reflection API* at runtime.
+It is good to know: *Jeta* is not evaluating the annotations by using *Reflection API* at runtime.
 It generates all the necessary code at compile-time.
-It allows to emit metacode as it's handwritten.
-Also, unlike reflection, it is possible to check the code for errors before it is being launched.
+It allows to emit metacode as it is handwritten.
+Also, unlike reflection, it is possible to check the code for errors before it is launched.

 ### How it works:
-There is a bit information on the internet, but `javac` allows to do that.
+There is a bit of information on the Internet, but `javac` allows to do code generating.
 Moreover, it's available since   Java <span class="label label-info">1.5</span>.
-Before your java code will be compiled, an [Annotation Processor](https://docs.oracle.com/javase/7/docs/api/javax/annotation/processing/Processor.html) can be launched, so you can to scan and process all the annotations in your code.
+Before your java code is compiled, an [Annotation Processor](https://docs.oracle.com/javase/7/docs/api/javax/annotation/processing/Processor.html) will be launched, so you can scan and process all the annotations in your code.

 <div class="alert alert-warning" role="alert">
     Currenty jeta is tested on Java 1.7.
 Older version might be supported in future releases.